Yazid II: Suppression of the Muhallabids

-Ibn al-Muhallab advanced toward Kufa, the other main garrison center of Iraq, where he attracted support across the tribal spectrum and among many of its noble Arab households.
+Ibn al-Muhallab advanced on Kufa, the other main garrison center of Iraq, where he attracted support across the tribal spectrum and among many of its noble Arab households.
 In the meantime, Yazid dispatched his kinsmen, the veteran commanders Maslama ibn Abd al-Malik and al-Abbas ibn al-Walid, to suppress the revolt.
 They killed Ibn al-Muhallab and routed his army near Kufa on 24 August 720.
 Yazid ordered the executions of the roughly two hundred prisoners-of-war captured from Ibn al-Muhallab's camp, while Ibn al-Muhallab's son Mu'awiya ordered the execution of Ibn Artat and his thirty supporters incarcerated in Wasit.
 Afterward, the Umayyad authorities pursued and killed many of the Muhallabids, including nine to fourteen boys who were sent to Yazid and executed by his order.
 The Muhallabid revolt's suppression marked the last of the great anti-Umayyad uprisings in Iraq.

 Escalation of Qays–Yaman factionalism

-The defeat of the Yamani Muhallabids and Yazid's successive appointments to Iraq of the pro-Qaysi Maslama—who was shortly dismissed for not forwarding the provincial tax surplus to the caliph's treasury—and Maslama's Qaysi lieutenant, Umar ibn Hubayra al-Fazari, signaled a triumph for the Qays–Mudar faction in the province and its eastern dependencies.
+The defeat of the Yamani Muhallabids signaled a triumph for the Qays–Mudar faction in the province and its eastern dependencies.
+As governor of Iraq, Yazid appointed the pro-Qaysi Maslama, who was dismissed for not forwarding the provincial tax surplus to the caliph's treasury, and then Maslama's Qaysi lieutenant, Umar ibn Hubayra al-Fazari.
 According to the historian Julius Wellhausen, "the proscription of the whole of the prominent and powerful [Muhallabid] family, a measure hitherto unheard of in the history of the Umaiyids [sic], came like a declaration of war against the Yemen [faction] in general, and the corollary was that the government was degenerating into a Qaisite party-rule".
 Wellhausen blamed the caliph for the escalation of factionalism and attributed the appointment of Ibn Hubayra to his own desire for revenge against the Muhallabids' Yamani backers.
 The Yamani-affiliated tribes of Khurasan viewed the events as a humiliation, and during the Abbasid Revolution which toppled the Umayyads in 750, they adopted as one of their slogans "revenge for the Banu Muhallab [Muhallabids]".

 Orientalist Henri Lammens considers Yazid's portrayal as "a pro-Mudar and anti-Yaman extremist" as "unfair, as he actually tried to balance the conflicting groups, just as other Umayyad rulers did."
-Yazid did not champion the Qays over the Quda'a, the major component of the Yaman in Syria.
+In Syria, Yazid did not champion the Qays over the Quda'a, the major component of the Yaman there.
 Indeed, members of the Quda'a's principal tribe, the Banu Kalb, had formed the core of the caliph's army during the suppression, pursuit and elimination of the Muhallabids.
-He appointed Yamani governors to the large provinces of Ifriqiya (central North Africa) and the Jazira (Upper Mesopotamia) and its dependent districts of Adharbayjan and Armenia.
+He appointed Yamani governors to the large provinces of Ifriqiya (central North Africa) and the Jazira (Upper Mesopotamia) and its dependent provinces of Adharbayjan and Armenia.